What you need to know

 Campbell Young Associates

-Theatre includes: Oedipus, Eureka Day, Present Laughter, Dr. Seuss’s The Lorax, The Master Builder, High Society, Electra, Sweet Bird of Youth (The Old Vic); A Christmas Carol, Groundhog Day (The Old Vic/Broadway); Hercules, Mrs Warren’s Profession, Waiting for Godot, Hello, Dolly!, 42nd Street, Crazy For You, Rosmersholm, Gypsy (West End); Stranger Things: The First Shadow, The Hills of California, Back to the Future, Leopoldstadt, To Kill a Mockingbird, The Ferryman, Tina: The Tina Turner Musical (West End/Broadway); Kinky Boots, Calamity Jane (UK tour); The Fear of 13 (Donmar); Sing Street (Lyric Hammersmith); Starlight Express (Troubadour Wembley Park); Top Hat (Chichester); Guys & Dolls (The Bridge); Come Fall in Love, A Knight’s Tale (Manchester Opera House); Muriel’s Wedding (Leicester Curve).
+Theatre includes: Mary Page Marlowe, Oedipus, Eureka Day, Present Laughter, Dr. Seuss’s The Lorax, The Master Builder, High Society, Electra, Sweet Bird of Youth (The Old Vic); A Christmas Carol, Groundhog Day (The Old Vic/Broadway); Hercules, Mrs Warren’s Profession, Waiting for Godot, The Devil Wears Prada, Hello, Dolly!, 42nd Street, Rosmersholm, Gypsy (West End); Stranger Things: The First Shadow, The Hills of California, Back to the Future, Leopoldstadt, To Kill a Mockingbird, The Ferryman, Tina: The Tina Turner Musical (West End/Broadway); Kinky Boots, Calamity Jane (UK tour); The Fear of 13 (Donmar); Sing Street (Lyric Hammersmith); Starlight Express (Troubadour Wembley Park); Top Hat (Chichester); Guys & Dolls (The Bridge); Come Fall in Love, A Knight’s Tale (Manchester Opera House).